“The EcoZoom stove range will save 50% of your monthly wood fuel bill…or your money back!”

 *Spend Less Time Collecting Wood

 *Spend Less Money Buying Wood

 The stove can be used with a variety of fuel types in addition to wood including dried corn cobs, grass, roots, dung or any other readily available biomass.
 We also sell the 2-door stove which has a durable cast iron grate that filters out ash (and produces charcoal) and this specific model can also accommodate the use of charcoal or charcoal briquettes.
 The stove is Lightweight, has an Abrasion-Resistant Combustion Chamber, Cast Iron Top which Heats Pots Faster, Easy-to-Clean Steel Body, Sturdy Handles for Easy Movement, Steel Shelf to Support Fuel and Pot Skirt for Maximum Efficiency.

 For more explanations and information also visit this page: What is a rocket stove? which also contains links to other rocket stove designs.

 “La Mera Mera (Plancha) cook stove arrives in South Africa!”

 The new La Mera Mera (Plancha) stove consists of a cast iron stove top, whereby the cook may choose to cook on an open flame or vent the flames externally via an external chimney.
 For more information click on the image below, which will take you to an information leaflet.

-To obtain this stove at the Retail Price, you can do one of two things:
+To obtain any of the above stoves you can do one of two things:

 1) Visit Midlands Solar Sales in Pietermaritzburg (Next to Cash Converters)